ThomBerthou/MSBEM/README.md

 For students and teachers to learn or teach about buildings physics and buildings energy simulation.
 The objective is to make available a very simple dynamic building energy model (for heating and cooling) understandable with a minimum knowledge in buildings physics and numerical analysis.

-The model, inspire from Berthou et al. 2014 (link), can be used as a medium to introduce:
+The model, inspire from Berthou et al. 2014 (https://www.sciencedirect.com/science/article/pii/S0378778814000760), can be used as a medium to introduce:

 •	Impact of water on energy consumption